emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 .. _emcc-clear-ports:

 ``--clear-ports``
-	Manually clears the local copies and builds of projects from the Emscripten ports repos (sdl2, etc.)
+	Manually clears the local copies and builds of projects from the Emscripten Ports repos (sdl2, etc.)

 	You should only need to do this if a problem happens and you want all ports that you use to be downloaded and built from scratch.
 After this operation is complete, this process will exit.

+.. _emcc-show-ports:

+``--show-ports``
+	Shows the list of available projects in the Emscripten Ports repos.
+After this operation is complete, this process will exit.

+.. _emcc-save-bc:

 ``--save-bc PATH``
 	When compiling to JavaScript or HTML, this option will save a copy of the bitcode to the specified path.
 The bitcode will include all files being linked after link-time optimizations have been performed (if any), including standard libraries.